zwhua888/qian256.github.io/_posts/2017-02-06-jekyll-threejs.md

 title: Jekyll with Three.js
 ---

 Here is an example of embedding [three.js](https://github.com/mrdoob/three.js/) and [dat.gui](https://github.com/dataarts/dat.gui) on a Jekyll blog.
 It is working after a few attempts.
-(I admit I am fairly new to js)

 ### Demo